nkalan/MASA-firmware-libraries/MAX11131/README.md

 1. Initialize `GPIO_MAX31_Pinfo` struct, this is your main interface for configuring ADC hardware pins and which channels to read from
 2. Manually assign pins in `GPIO_MAX31_Pinfo` to hardware pins.
 A snippet of the underlying data structure can be found below.
-Each index in the member variable identifies which adc it belongs to.
-For instance, MAX31_CS_ADDR[0] indicates that it is CS pin addr for ADC 0.
+For instance, MAX31_CS_ADDR indicates that it is CS pin addr for an ADC.
-    Note: the maximum number of ADCs currently supported at once is 8 (arbitrary)
+3. To initialize multiple ADCs, create an array of `GPIO_MAX31_Pinfo` structs and manually assign each struct's pinouts.
+4. For future reference, you must provide the pin data for each ADC everytime you want to interface with the ADC.

 ```
 typedef struct GPIO_MAX31_Pinfo {